 In younger years, that holding-out manifested in the form of codependency.
 My rock bottom, realization, desire to break-through the pattern and heal that broken piece was a big part of my journey, and that’s for another blog post.
 For now, suffice it to say the healing, learning, growing and breaking through was tough, very painful at times, and also turned out to be my greatest gift.
 The learning, growing and healing never end.
 They are a constant part of my journey, and I wouldn’t have it any other way.
 Along the way, I have gained knowledge, intuition, understanding, tools, resources, and best of all, people who support me.

 Time has certainly proven to be the universal “mellower.”
-I used to be much more stubborn, heels-dug-in, righteous, annoying know-it-all, and no matter how often or loud you said it, you couldn’t convince me of anything I didn’t want to believe.
-Today, I can say for sure that time has mellowed me in lots of ways, and I am quite sure I’ll enjoy the gifts and joys of continued mellowing as the years pass.
+I used to dig my heels in, but time has mellowed that instinct, and me, in many ways.
+I look forward to the gifts and joys of continued mellowing in days and years to come.
 Still, I'll always be passionate and stand strong for the things that matter.